2009 United States state legislative elections

 The 2009 United States state legislative elections were held on November 3, 2009.
-Two legislative chambers in two states held regularly-scheduled elections.
+Two legislative chambers in two states held regularly scheduled elections.
 These off-year elections coincided with other state and local elections, including gubernatorial elections in two states.
 Both chambers of the Northern Mariana Islands legislature were up, which remains the last time they were up in this class of elections.

+Democrats maintained control of the lower house of the New Jersey legislature, and Republicans did so in the lower chamber in Virginia.
 This remains the last time Democrats won more state legislative chambers and seats than Republicans.

 Summary table

-Regularly-scheduled elections were held in 2 of the 99 state legislative chambers in the United States.
-Nationwide, regularly-scheduled elections were held for 180 of the 7,383 legislative seats.
-This table only covers regularly-scheduled elections; additional special elections took place concurrently with these regularly-scheduled elections.
+Regularly scheduled elections were held in 2 of the 99 state legislative chambers in the United States.
+Nationwide, regularly scheduled elections were held for 180 of the 7,383 legislative seats.
+This table only covers regularly scheduled elections; additional special elections took place concurrently with these regularly scheduled elections.

 State summaries

 New Jersey

 All seats of the New Jersey General Assembly were up for election.
 Assembly members were elected to two-year terms in two-member districts.
 Democrats retained majority control, albeit a slightly reduced one.